2015 Northwest Territories Men's Curling Championship

 The 2015 Northwest Territories Men's Curling Championship was held from February 4 to 8 at the Inuvik Curling Club in Inuvik, Northwest Territories.
 It was the first territorial men's championship to be held since the Northwest Territories gained a direct entry to the Brier, Canada's national men's curling championship.
 Prior to 2015, the top two teams in the territory played in the Yukon/NWT Men's Curling Championship, with the winner going to the Brier.
-The winning team will represent the Northwest Territories at the 2015 Tim Hortons Brier in Calgary.
+The winning team represented the Northwest Territories at the 2015 Tim Hortons Brier in Calgary.

 Teams

 The teams are listed as follows: